 For the most part, raising goats on a small lot versus a big lot is very similar.
 The biggest changes will come in how you feed them.
 On a small lot you will have to bring in more food since you won’t have the room to let your goats forage.

-Provide your goats with unlimited quality.
-Will make up the bulk of their diet since they won’t have access to as much grass and weeds.
+Provide your goats with unlimited quality hay.
+Hay will make up the bulk of their diet since they won’t have access to as much grass and weeds.

 Here are a few other ways to help your goats get some fresh greens: